 - free bullet - that is, rifle, shotgun or humane killer

 - captive bolt followed by bleeding and pithing

-Detailed information relating to the practical considerations of captive bolt stunning, equipment, restraint, and bleeding and pithing can be found on the Humane Slaughter Association website.
+Detailed information relating to the practical considerations of captive bolt stunning of livestock, equipment, restraint, and bleeding and pithing can be found on the Humane Slaughter Association website.
 Information on the humane killing of livestock using firearms is also available.Back to top

 Rather than an on-farm kill, the following outlets could be considered: